AxilBlaze/Nex_gen_logistics/README.md

 ### Step 3: Configure
 1. Enter your **Gemini API Key** in the sidebar.
-2. The app will auto-load data from the `NexGen_Logistics/` folder.
+2. The app will auto-load data from the `NexGen_Logistics/` folder or you can upload the datasets manually.
 3. Navigate through the 4 tabs to explore!

 ---